whosonfirst/go-whosonfirst-iterate-fs/README.md

 Go package implementing the `go-whosonfirst-iterate/v2` interfaces for iterating through `io/fs.FS` instances.

+## Important

+This package has been deprecated and is no longer maintained.
+All of the functionality in this package has been migrated in to [whosonfirst/go-whosonfirst/v3](https://github.com/whosonfirst/go-whosonfirst-iterate).

 ## Documentation

 Documentation is incomplete at this time.
 For the time being have a look at the [emitter_test.go](emitter_test.go) and [iterator_test.go](iterator_test.go) tests.